 Tax benefits can cause investors to put money were they otherwise would not.
 The conservation easement is one example.
-Conservation easements reward investors with charitable deductions for putting money into projects that conserve real property.
+Conservation easements reward investors with charitable contribution tax deductions for putting money into projects that conserve real property.
 The charitable deductions can be very large in relation to the amount invested.
 The recent Champions Retreat Golf Founders, LLC v.
 Commissioner, T.C.
 Memo.
 2018-146 case provides an example involving a conservation easement for a private golf course.

 The Facts & Procedural History